CatGamer7/shrimple-reddit-parser/README.md

 3. [/parser/parser.py](/parser/parser.py) - Parser logic.

 # Overview
-This parser aims to extract to submissions and their comments from the specific subreddit.
+This parser aims to extract submissions and their comments from the specific subreddit.
 Submissions are searched for by flairs and keywords.

 There are several parsing modes:
 1. Extract submissions with passed flairs.
 Will ignore all submissions with no flairs (will only extract newer submissions).